State-College-Plone/WebServerAuth/README.txt

     * Scheme and connive until Plone fires the IUserCreatedEvent properly, not just if the login form is used.
 Then we can get rid of the make-users-inside-an-auth-handler madness.

+    * In stock Plone, users show up in the Users tab search (I'm not talking about the Users and Groups control panel, mind you) immediately after they're created.
+With WebServerAuth, auto-created users show up in the search after they've logged in at least once.
+Is this the best compromise between technical constraints and UI consistency?
+Opinions from people who actually use this search are most welcome.

 Authorship

-    WebServerAuth is written by Erik Rose of the WebLion group at Penn State University.
+    Erik Rose of the WebLion group at Penn State University

 Thanks

-    Thanks to Rocky Burt, who wrote the pre-1.1 versions of apachepas, which, along with AutoMemberMakerPasPlugin, led to WebServerAuth.
+    Thanks to Rocky Burt, who wrote the pre-1.1 versions of apachepas, which, along with my AutoMemberMakerPasPlugin, led to WebServerAuth.

     Thanks to Mark James for the ZMI icon, available from http://www.famfamfam.com/lab/icons/silk/.